Effects of the 2009 Pacific typhoon season in the Philippines: Tropical Storm Ketsana (Ondoy)

-Typhoon Parma
+Typhoon Parma (Pepeng)

 Even though Parma would not make its landfall in northern Philippines, various transportation was suspended before the super typhoon drew near.
 In Catanduanes, where the first signal warning no.3 was raised, the province's power and communications were cut.
 Fallen trees were already in the main roads.
 About 30,000 families were evacuated.
-In addition also to the Bicol region, more than 2,000 passengers were stranded in ferry stations.
+In addition to the Bicol region, more than 2,000 passengers were stranded in ferry stations.
 39 provinces including Metro Manila were put to signal warnings, with each place experienced massive rainfall with strong winds.
 Parma made its landfall at Northeastern Cagayan at 3:00 pm PST/07:00 (UTC).
 In Cagayan, at least 6,036 people in 39 barangays (villages) were affected, while P20.33 million worth of agricultural produce were destroyed.
 Also, in the Chico River was swelled due to the typhoon, making the Maguilling Overflow Bridge along the Cagayan-Apayao Road impassable.
 The Maharlika Highway in Ilagan, Isabela to Cagayan became hardly passable due to the trees and electric posts that fell when Pepeng battered the area.
 Total power interruption also crippled the provinces of Kalinga, Apayao, and the northern towns of Isabela.
 In Kalinga, landslides were reported on roads linking the provincial capital, Tabuk, to upland towns.
 In Zambales, at least 2,100 families were evacuated as Pepeng brought heavy rains causing the Bucao River to swell.
 The Carael section of the Zambales highway became impassable due to rising floodwaters.
 Due to heavy downpour, the San Roque Dam in Eastern Pangasinan and Pantabangan Dam in Nueva Ecija was forced to release huge amount of water.
 It caused flooding in Eastern and Central Pangasinan as well as Nueva Ecija.
 In Metro Manila the area is still experienced torrential rains and strong winds.
 Floodwaters continue to rise in some areas in Metro Manila and Calabarzon.
 In Pateros, Muntinlupa, and Taguig, in Taytay town in Rizal province, and in the towns of Biñan and San Pedro in Laguna province, the flood is not subsiding.
 Laguna de Bay is breaking a 90-year record in meters of water, which threatens to submerge more areas in Metro Manila.
 In Benguet, a landslide killed at least 200 as Tropical Depression Parma continues to bring rain across northern Luzon.